top of page

 • I am very sensitive to how others are feeling and feel the same

-• I am afraid to express differing opinions for feeling
+• I am afraid to express differing opinions or feeling

 • I put other people’s needs and desires before mine

-• I judge everything I think, say, or do harshly, as never “good enough”
+• I judge everything I think, say, or do harshly as never "good enough.""
+I am perfectionistic

 • I am extremely loyal, remaining in harmful situations too long